trustyuri/trustyuri-spec/README.md

 After the triples have been sorted, a sequence of Unicode characters _s_ is built.
 For each triple, the serialization of its graph, its subject, its predicate, and its object are added to the end of _s_, in this order and with a newline character at the end of each of the four.
 The serialization of graph, subject, and predicate identifiers is simply their preprocessed URI string.
 Objects that consist of a URI are treated the same way.
 Literals with a datatype are serialized as a circumflex character (`^`) followed by the datatype URI, a blank space, and the escaped literal string.
 Literal strings are escaped by replacing `\` by `\\` and newline characters by `\n`.
 Literals with a language property are serialized as an at-sign `@` followed by the language string, a blank space, and the escaped literal string.
 Other literals are serialized as a hash sign `#` followed by the escaped literal string.

-The actual computation of the hash data is identical to Algorithm F: a SHA-256 hash is generated for _s_ in UTF-8 encoding, two zero-bits are appended, and the result is transformed to Base64 notation.
+The actual computation of the hash data is identical to Module F: a SHA-256 hash is generated for _s_ in UTF-8 encoding, two zero-bits are appended, and the result is transformed to Base64 notation.